xilioscient/xilioscient/README.md

 > All of my projects are **fully open source** — I believe in free access to knowledge, community-driven innovation, and transparent technology.

 No paywalls.
 No black boxes.
-Just reproducible systems, well-documented and free to build upon.
+Just reproducible systems, well-documented and free to build upon (sometimes) .

 ---